-- 1. Go to Configure > WLANs. - Under WLANs, click Create New.
+- 1. Go to Wireless LANs. - 2.
+Under WLANs, click Create New.
 The Create New WLAN form appears. - 3.
 Enter a Name (SSID) for this WLAN that will be easy for your guests to remember (e.g., "Guest WLAN").
 The Description field is optional. - 4.
 Under Type, select Guest Access. - 5.
-Since this is a Guest network, the only Authentication Option available is Open. - 6.
-Choose an Encryption Method that provides the best compromise between security and compatibility, based on the kinds of client devices that you expect your guests will use. - 7.
-Select a Guest Access Service from the list of services created on the Configure > Guest Access page.
+Select a Guest Access Service from the list of services created on the Services & Profiles > Guest Access page.
 If you have not yet created a Guest Access Service, click Create New to create one.
+See Creating a Guest Access Service on page 119. - 6.
+Choose an Encryption Method that provides the best compromise between security and compatibility, based on the kinds of client devices that you expect your guests will use.

-See Creating a Guest Access Service on page 235. - 8.
-If you want your internal wireless traffic to have priority over guest traffic, set the Priority to Low. - 9.
-Under Advanced Options, select the options to enable for this WLAN.
-For more information on WLAN advanced options, see Advanced Options on page 161. - Optionally, enable a Grace Period (disabled by default) and enter a value in minutes to allow disconnected users a grace period after disconnection, during which users will not need to re-authenticate
+- 7. Under Advanced Options, select the options to enable for this WLAN.
+For more information on WLAN advanced options, see Advanced Options on page 72. - If you want your internal wireless traffic to have priority over guest traffic, set the Priority to Low. - Optionally, enable a Grace Period (disabled by default) and enter a value in minutes to allow disconnected users a grace period after disconnection, during which users will not need to re-authenticate. - 8.
+Click OK to save your changes.

-FIGURE 178 Create a Guest Access WLAN
+FIGURE 82 Create a Guest Access WLAN